cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-fan-and-motor.md

         </tr>
         <tr>
             <td>
-                <p><span class="tooltip-pnp">Controlling variable, non-weather dependent<span class="tooltiptext">This variable should be measured to quantify the electricity usafe of the VSVV fan if the operation is weather dependent</span></span></p>
+                <p><span class="tooltip-pnp">Controlling variable, non-weather dependent<span class="tooltiptext">This variable should be measured to quantify the electricity usage of the VSVV fan if the operation is weather dependent</span></span></p>
             </td>
             <td>
                 <p>Yearly operating schedule</p>